alf-tool/alf-doc/doc/blog/2014-12-12-context-aware-database-viewpoints.md

 restrict(db.suppliers, sid: "S1")
 ```

 And that's all for today.
-It's interresting to classify database viewpoint according to whether those functions are type preserving or not (that is, whether they preserve the database 'schema' itself), but that will be the topic of another post.
+It's interesting to classify database viewpoint according to whether those functions are type preserving or not (that is, whether they preserve the database 'schema' itself), but that will be the topic of another post.

 (If you liked this post, you should probably [follow me on twitter](http://twitter.com/blambeau), star [try-alf on github](http://github.com/alf-tool/try-alf), [send me an encouragement email](mailto:blambeau@gmail.com) or hire me on your next data problem!)

+## Acknowledgements

+I'd like to thank Erwin S., James K. L. for their feedback and comments on earlier versions of this blog post.